PIMCO GIS Global Investment Grade Credit ESG Fund

 Please consider the above information as confidential.
 The above list should not be considered as exhaustive and might be subject to change.

-ESG Evaluation PIMCO has developed proprietary scoring frameworks across assets classes over the past decade.
-Our enhanced research process incorporates a robust ESG asset assessment that complements the traditional ratings assigned by analysts.
-We have proprietary ESG scores for corporate issuers, sovereigns, securitized issuers and municipal issuers, in addition to PIMCO’s proprietary green bond scoring framework to evaluate green bond issuances.
+PIMCO has developed proprietary scoring frameworks across asset classes over the past decade.
+Our enhanced research process incorporates a detailed ESG asset assessment that complements the traditional ratings assigned by analysts.
+We have proprietary ESG scores for corporate issuers, sovereigns, securitized issuers and municipal issuers, in addition to PIMCO’s proprietary ESG labeled bond scoring framework to evaluate green, social and sustainability bond issuances.

 Provided below are details on how PIMCO incorporates ESG into different asset types.